open-wc/open-wc/packages/mdjs/README.md

 # Markdown JavaScript (mdjs) Format

-The format is meant to allow using JavaScript with Markdown.
-It does so by "annotating" JavaScript that should be execute in Markdown.
+Mdjs is a format that allows you to use JavaScript with Markdown, to create interactive demos.
+It does so by "annotating" JavaScript that should be executed in Markdown.

 To annotate we use a code block with `js script`.